 - Connect your PC to the module internal Web site using password level 2. - Backup parameters and equations if necessary. - Copy the new firmware on an SD card and insert it into the module.
-Filename must respect format XXXXXXXX.H86 and the file should be provided exclusively by CRE Technology or its distributor network. - Go into menu " System/Firmware upgrade ". - Click on " Get files from SD card ". - Select the file you want to send into the module. - Click on " Update firmware " to start the process.
+Filename must respect format XXXXXXXX.H86 and the file should be provided exclusively by CRE Technology or its distributor network. - Go into menu " System/Firmware upgrade ". - Click on " List files ". - Select the file you want to program into the module. - Click on " Upgrade firmware ".